Boulogne-sur-Mer

 Her Miracles:

 Medieval chroniclers wrote about the many miracles of Our Lady of Boulogne.
-A chronicle of the life of the holy King of France, Saint Louis IX, includes several references to the miraculous cures obtained through the intercession of Our Lady of Boulogne.
-She was especially powerful towards sailors and expectant mothers.
+A chronicle of the life of the holy King of France, Saint Louis IX, (1214-1270) includes several references to the miraculous cures obtained through the intercession of Our Lady of Boulogne.
+She had the reputation of especially helping sailors and expectant mothers.

 Her feasts